3 Days in Paris, France — Posh First Timer’s Guide

 Officine Universelle Buly 1803

-I discovered this experience on Tiktok, as the personalized offerings with initial engravings on products like brushes, combs, and lip balms had taken the platform by storm.
+• I discovered this brand on TikTok, as the personalized offerings with initial engravings brushes, combs, and lip balms had taken the platform by storm.
 Evidently, so did all the other 20-something girls visiting Paris at the same time, as I had to wait in a decent line before being let into the store.

-In the end, I did leave Buly with quite beautiful packaging and a dry body oil, hand cream sample, and set of perfumed match cards to go alongside my lip balm, so that made me feel a bit better about the overall price.
+In the end, I left Buly with quite beautiful packaging and a dry body oil, hand cream sample, and set of perfumed match cards to go alongside my balm, so that made me feel a bit better about the overall price.

 Lunch - Café de Flore

-Inside the café you’ll find a classic art deco interior with red leather seats contrasting the distinctive green and gold color scheme reflected in the mirrored walls which enlarge the space.
-This historic lunch spot oozes nostalgic charm while allowing you to connect with the rich cultural history of the city in a place where ideas and artistic expression have flourished for over a century.
-The café is open daily from 7:30 AM - 1:30 AM and doesn’t take reservations, but we easily got seated without having to wait at all around 4:00 PM on a spring Saturday.
+A classic Art Deco interior with red leather seats contrasts the distinct green and gold color scheme reflected in the mirrored walls which enlarge the space.
+This historic spot oozes nostalgic charm while connecting you with the city’s rich cultural history in a place where ideas and artistic expression have flourished for centuries.
+The café is open daily from 7:30 AM - 1:30 AM and doesn’t take reservations, but we easily got seated without a wait around 4:00 PM on a spring Saturday.

 Sainte-Chapelle

 Walk 18 minutes down Boulevard Saint-Germain before turning left onto Boulevard Saint-Michel to cross over the bridge onto Île de la Cité.
-Here you’ll find Sainte-Chapelle, a 13th century royal chapel built by King Louis IX to symbolize the absolute power and divine right of the French monarchy.
-It was originally designed to house his holy collection of Passion relics—including the Crown of Thorns—yet today has expanded its capabilities in serving as a classical music venue.
+Here sits Sainte-Chapelle, a 13th century royal chapel built by King Louis IX to symbolize the divine right of the French monarchy.
+Originally designed to house his holy collection of Passion relics—including the Crown of Thorns—today it has expanded capabilities as a classical music venue.

-Visually, Sainte-Chapelle is a masterpiece of Rayonnant Gothic architecture, exemplifying the architectural style of the period.
+A masterpiece of Rayonnant Gothic architecture, Sainte-Chapelle exemplifies the architectural style of the period.
 Its long dainty spires emphasize verticality, while the 15 stunning stained glass windows depict over 1,100 biblical scenes from Genesis to the Passion of Christ, creating a breathtaking effect when sunlight filters through them.

-The overall grandeur of this religious relic can be viewed daily from 9:00 AM - 7:00 PM, with tickets going for €13.
-The final admission time occurs 30 minutes before closing, and priority access is given only to visitors with a ticket and subsequent time slot reservation, so be sure to avoid any difficulties by booking online in advance.
+The grandeur of this religious relic can be viewed daily from 9:00 AM - 7:00 PM for €13.
+Final admission occurs 30 minutes before closing.
+Priority access is only given to visitors with a time slot reservation, so be sure to avoid any difficulties by booking online in advance.

 Notre-Dame

-In December 2024—once visitors are allowed back inside—you’ll notice that the use of flying buttresses structurally allowed for higher and thinner walls adorned with large windows, leading to the spectacular sensation of light flooding in.
-This holy light illuminates several significant Catholic relics, including what is believed to be the Crown of Thorns, a fragment of the True Cross, and one of the Holy Nails.
+Flying buttresses structurally allowed for higher and thinner walls adorned with large windows, leading to the spectacular sensation of light flooding in.
+This holy light illuminates several significant Catholic relics, including the Crown of Thorns, a fragment of the True Cross, and one of the Holy Nails.

 Snack - Berthillon

-If you’re starting to crave a snack at this point, an incredibly famous ice cream shop is conveniently located on the island next door.
-Walk another 8 minutes to Berthillon on Île Saint-Louis to enjoy your picking of ice creams, sorbets, and pastries in the quaint wood-paneled tea room.
-You can enjoy these frozen sweet treats from 10:00 AM - 8:00 PM Wednesday through Sunday.
+A famous ice cream shop is conveniently located on the isle next door.
+Walk 8 minutes to Berthillon on Île Saint-Louis to enjoy ice cream, sorbet, and pastries in the quaint wood-paneled tea room.
+Enjoy these sweet treats from 10:00 AM - 8:00 PM Wednesday through Sunday.

 Shakespeare and Company

-Make your way back across the Seine via Pont au Double with a quick 5 minute jaunt to Shakespeare and Company, a historic bookstore where iconic writers of the “lost generation” gathered.
-If you’ve been paying attention, yes—these are the same “lost generation” writers who enjoyed dining at Café de Flore!
+Track back across the Seine via Pont au Double with a quick 5 minute jaunt to Shakespeare and Company, a historic bookstore where iconic writers of the “lost generation” gathered.
+If you’re paying attention, yes—these are the same “lost generation” writers who dined at Café de Flore!
 Look how much French culture you can enjoy in just one day strolling around Saint-Germain!

 The interior is a haven for book lovers, with antique novels and cozy corners to curl up and enjoy a good read in.
-There's typically a bit of a wait to get inside the store, but don’t let that scare you away from indulging in this peaceful escape during a long day of sightseeing.
-Photos aren’t allowed inside to respect the privacy of fellow patrons, so you’ll have to visit the shop yourself to see what I’m talking about!
-Peruse the shelves and ask yourself, what would Ernest Hemingway have picked up here?
+There's typically a wait to get inside but don’t let that scare you away from indulging in this peaceful escape.

-If the line looks intimidating and you don’t have the time or patience to wait, consider checking out the bouquinistes, or green bookseller riverside stands lining the Siene instead!
-A designated UNESCO World Heritage Site, inside the 900 or so book boxes you’ll find rare and used novels, posters, modern illustrations, and other printed materials alongside souvenirs for you to discover!
+If the line looks intimidating and you don’t have time to wait, check out the bouquinistes, or green bookseller riverside stands lining the Seine instead!
+A designated UNESCO World Heritage Site, the 900 book boxes house rare and used novels, posters, modern illustrations, and other printed materials for you to discover!

 Dinner - Le Refuge des Fondus